-My research uses geochemical tools to investigate links between deep Earth dynamics and the habitability of Earth’s surface over time.
+We use geochemical tools to investigate links between deep Earth dynamics and the habitability of Earth’s surface over time.
 To understand why Earth has a nitrogen-rich atmosphere and liquid water ocean – which enabled the evolution of life on Earth – it is critical to understand the planet’s initial state as well as its long-term dynamical evolution.
+Differences between the Earth and other planetary bodies (Venus, Mars) must also be assessed in light of the coupled evolution of planetary interiors and surfaces.

 Accretion and the formation of the Moon